jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

     changes through regular mandatory training and evaluation.
 *   Over 11% of organizations had no internal employee cyber security training programs.

-**Analyst Observation**
+> Analyst Observation

-Organizations in France
+> Organizations in France
-believed employee
+> believed employee
-training was the cyber
+> training was the cyber
-security investment area
+> security investment area
-with the highest potential
+> with the highest potential
-positive impact against a
+> positive impact against a
-cyber attack.
+> cyber attack.
 Their
-response was 67% higher
+> response was 67% higher
-than the global average
+> than the global average
-(excluding France).
+> (excluding France).

 *Figure 24.
 Components that could most positively impact security, assuming unlimited budget.*
-A bar chart showing the distribution of responses regarding the components that could most positively impact security, assuming unlimited budget.
-The top components are Vulnerability Management, Threat Intelligence, and Proactive Threat Hunting.
+A bar chart showing the percentage of respondents who believe each component could most positively impact security, assuming unlimited budget.

+*Figure 25.
+Status of employee cyber security training program.*
+A pie chart showing the distribution of responses regarding the status of employee cyber security training programs: None, Informal, Semi-Formal, and Advanced.

+> Analyst Observation
+> Less than 1% of organizations
+> in France indicated they did
+> not have any cyber security
+> training programs, the lowest
+> rate among all countries
+> included in this study.
+This
+> stands in stark contrast to the
+> responses in Germany (25%)
+> and Canada (23%) where no
+> security training program was
+> in place.
+> Significant presence of
+> advanced cyber security
+> training programs was
+> reported in the U.S. (48%), UK
+> (34%) and China (37%).

 Organizations consistently reported their greatest concern regarding a cyber attack or breach event as the loss of sensitive data, followed by customers and business operation disruption.